 The view of the northern bank of the Rhine.

 The Basel Rathaus: the five-hundred year old building dominated Marktplatz.

 The wonderful 600-year old Spalentor Gate.

-at the eastern swiss border
+eastern swiss border

 Finding myself in Sargans on my return from Liechtenstein with over an hour and a half to spare (partly due to misplaced anxiety about missing the train and partly due to some good fortune with transport), I decided to see what this Swiss border town had to show me.
 It's a place with stunning snowcapped mountain views all around, hillside vineyards and a schloss (castle) and kirche (church) dramatically positioned on a hillside.
 Add to this the bright spring sunshine, the over zealous singing of the birds, and the friendly locals wishing me "morgen" as I passed by, I ended up completely relaxed and felt less like I had wasted valuable Vaduz sightseeing time by arriving back here so early.
 There are enough cafes and restaurants to keep you going, too.
 Sargans: worthy of a stop and walkabout if you find yourself here earlier than expected.